Emergency Care / Call 9-1-1

 Get help with ongoing health needs, daily tasks, nursing and rehabilitation, end-of-life support and more.

-- Most people are seen sooner than the time shown.
-The estimate reflects how long it takes for 9 out of 10 people to be seen.
+- The time shown is how long it takes for 9 out of 10 people to see a doctor or nurse practitioner after triage.